 In having a damp-to-moist surface, a sort of flood gate for your skincare to follow, you can begin the ultimate/fruitful exercise of your routine.

-Skincare is all about trial and error, making it a personal journey of yours, not an impersonal commandment directed by pseudo-dermatologists online.
-It is a special moment and mediation, not a chore.
+Skincare is all about trial and error, making it a personal journey of yours, not an impersonal demand directed by pseudo-dermatologists online.
+This journey should be a special moment, and even meditating, not a chore.

-In cleaning the skin, we are aiming to get rid of its dirt and bacteria, not strip it from its natural oils or even destroy its barrier.
+In cleaning the skin, you are aiming to get rid of its dirt and bacteria, not strip it from its natural oils or even destroy its barrier.
 So to avoid this, a delicate approach of placing a warm cloth on the face to prep the skin for the incoming cleansing motion, is sensible.
-That prepped, an oil-based cleansing product is best suited for this, if anything.
+Once prepped, a gentle or oil-based cleanser is most advisable.